Dunedin's Baldwin Street stripped of world's steepest street record

 Dunedin's Baldwin Street has lost its status as the world's steepest street.

-Ffordd Pen Llech, which snakes through the town of Harlech, has a gradient of 1:2.67.
+Ffordd Pen Llech, which snakes through the town of Harlech, has a gradient of 1:2.67 (meaning those travelling on the street go 1 metre up or down for every 2.67m travelled horizontally).

 This record beats Baldwin Street, which has a ratio of 1:2.86.